SuperOfficeDocs/superoffice-docs/docs/onsite/dbsetup-exe.md

 ## Recalculate Next Milestone for all Projects  (8.1+)

-Scan all appointments bound to project, and update the Next Milestone on all projects.
+Scan all appointments bound to a project, and update the Next Milestone on all projects.
 Depending on the number of sales and appointments, this can be a fairly lengthy process.

 The user name must be a valid employee or system user, not just a database user.